Chocolate Bitters Guide

 What cocktails work with chocolate bitters?

-Chocolate bitters are exceptional in whiskey-based drinks: a few dashes transform an Old Fashioned with bourbon.
+Chocolate bitters are exceptional in whiskey-based drinks: a few dashes redraw a bourbon Old Fashioned around the cacao.
 They also work in Manhattans, Espresso Martinis, and Stouts made with dark spirits.
 Try them in a Negroni variation for a richer, more complex profile.
 They pair naturally with aged rum, rye whiskey, and coffee liqueurs.

 How do chocolate bitters brands compare?